philips-software/restdouble/README.md

     }]

-You can access a route using any HTTP method unless you customize this behavior by defining a hook method.
-See the relevant [section](#define-hook-methods) for an example.
+You can access a route using any HTTP method unless you restrict this behaviour by defining a HTTP method in the API description file.

 ## Use URL Variables

 You can define a URL variable starting a segment with a colon ':'.
+You can then substitue the URL variable with any string when making an HTTP request.

     - path: /api/users/:userid/friends
       response: [{"id": 3, "name": "user3"}, {"id": 4, "name": "user4"}]